natanlailari/sevenrooms_code_challenge-1/README.md

  - The winner of a game is the player that is the first to score 21 points.

 ###Assumptions:
-  -Each player's ability is based on probability of returning the ball.
+  - Each player's ability is based on probability of returning the ball.
 A 30% chance of returning a ball means there is a 70% chance of not returning and therefore the player's opponent winning the point.
   - There are four different shot types:
     - flat
     - slice
     - topspin
     - unreturnable
   - The type of shot is determined by the "probability of shot type" for that player and a pseudo-randomly generated number.
   - On return of a serve, after probability determines that the player returned the ball sucessfully, there is an additional 10% chance that they failed to return it.
   - If a shot is unreturnable, the probability of returning that shot is automatically 0.0%

 ##Data:
 ###Players: